joedaws/solitaire/README.md

   `stack` and a version of `ghc`.
 - Install appropriate versions of `ghc` and `stack` according to the project files.
-- Run `stack install` to copy the `shint` executable to your local path.
+- Run `stack install` to copy the `solitaire` executable to your local path.

 # Game state